captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 of the world.
 ---
+template: music
 ---
 ## LISSETTE:
 Amyotrophic Lateral Sclerosis.
 ---
 Is.
 ---
-A progressive
----
-neurodegenerative disease
+A progressive neurodegenerative disease
 ---
 that affects nerve cells
 ---